 The Brain Clinic provides special assessments for ADD and learning disabilities.
 These low cost alternatives are for people who want to know whether or not they have ADD or a learning disability.
-This evaluation is not sufficient for those needing extra time on high stakes tests such as the GRE or LSAT.
+This evaluation is not sufficient for those needing extra time on high stakes tests such as the MCAT, SAT, GRE or LSAT.

 Full Neuropsychological Evaluations

 A comprehensive neuropsychological evaluation performed by a senior staff member includes a full intelligence battery, as well as measures of verbal and visual memory, executive functioning, academic abilities, a continuous performance and attention battery and a personality assessment.
 A neuropsychological evaluation is similar to the above evaluations, but some of the tests are different, emphasizing other kinds of cognitive abilities having to do with neurological disorders, such as visual and verbal memory, fine motor coordination, shifting of sets, and novel abstract reasoning.